Transport coefficients of nucleon neutron star cores for various nuclear interactions within the Brueckner-Hartree-Fock approach: Results and discussion

 According to previous discussion, among the various partial contributions to mean free paths, in practice one only needs $\lambda_{nn}$ and $\lambda_{np}$.
 We fitted these quantities by analytical expressions valid in the range $n_B<0.6$~fm$^{-3}$ and $x_p<0.5$.
 The fits has a form

 where $\zeta=0$ for $\lambda^\kappa_{nn}$ and $\lambda^\eta_{nn}$, $\zeta=-1/3$ for $\lambda^\kappa_{np}$, and $\zeta=-1$ for $\lambda^\eta_{np}$ and $\lambda^D_{np}$.
-The polynomial coefficients $a_{km}$ for five potentials considered in this paper are given in the Table~\ref{tab:fit} in Appendix.
+Here and in the following fitting formulas $n_0=0.16$~fm$^{-3}$ is adopted.
+The polynomial coefficients $a_{km}$ for five interactions considered in this paper are given in the Table~\ref{tab:fit} in Appendix.
 Expression~(\ref{eq:fit}) allows one to calculate the effective partial mean free paths for any EOS.
 The similar fits for the effective masses are provided in Ref.~\cite{Baldo2014PhRvC}.
 The total neutron mean free path is calculated from the partial mean free paths as

 The neutron thermal conductivity $\kappa_n$ is then calculated using Equation~(\ref{eq:kappa}).
 We also recommend to multiply Equation~(\ref{eq:kappa}) by a factor $C_\kappa=1.2$ to correct for the exact solution.
 The practical expression for the neutron thermal conductivity reads